 You are using a salvaged vehicle title – This may cause the Underwriting Department to do a bit more research about the value of the vehicle.
 A salvage title can cause a delay of a day or two and possibly lead to a denial if it lowers the vehicle value.

 You may not seem capable of repaying – The job you have or the income you show may seem inadequate to meeting the terms of the loan.
 After all, the interest is a bit higher and the repayment periods much shorter (i.e. the payments due are high).
 We all know there ways to get back on track if you fall behind on credit card payments.
 We recommend to take the same approach with secured loans as well.
 Even if you’re denied because the lender is concerned you can’t make payments, it doesn’t hurt to reach out to the underwriter.
 Let them know about your current financial situation and address any missed payments or bankruptcies in the past.

 Your vehicle’s title is not “clean” – You will be ineligible for a loan if there is a lien against the title.
 It is wise to double check this before you take the time to fill out the online application.

 Take some time to get the documents you will need – the title, details about your income, and your ID.
 Then, go online and look at the terms the auto title loan company’s offer.
-Most show you how long you must wait to obtain funds and explain the options for receiving them.
+Most show you how long you must wait to get money and explain the options for receiving them.
 Work with those that can meet your needs and be sure to make payments in a timely fashion to prevent any delays the next time you use a title loan.